Kato Svanidze: Marriage

 On 18 March 1907, Svanidze gave birth to a son, Iakob, with both Jughashvili and his mother present for the birth.
-Jughashvili continued with his work after the birth of Yakov, though would play with him at times, calling the child "Patsan" (laddie).
+Jughashvili continued with his work after the birth of Yakov, though he would play with him at times, calling the child Patsan ("laddie").
 A few months after Iakob's birth, Jughashvili was involved in a high-profile Tiflis bank robbery, and the three of them fled to Baku to avoid arrest.
-They rented a "Tartar house with a low ceiling on the Bailov Peninsula" just outside city right on the sea.
+They rented a "Tartar house with a low ceiling on the Bailov Peninsula" just outside the city right on the sea.
 Svanidze tried to find a job, but with a small child to care for it was impossible to do so.

 Illness and death

 Jughashvili was frequently away from home, leaving Svanidze alone in a place where she did not know many people.
 The stress of worrying about Jughashvili, as well as the isolation and warm climate took a toll on her health, and Svanidze soon fell ill.
 Her family invited her to move back to Racha, which has a much milder climate, to recover and be with people she knew, but Svanidze was reluctant to abandon her husband.
 By October, her condition had worsened, and Jughashvili was concerned enough he brought her back to Tiflis, though he soon returned to Baku.
-However, on the 13-hour journey back to Georgia, Svanidze drank some contaminated water, and likely contracted typhus.
+However, on the 13-hour journey back to Georgia, Svanidze drank some contaminated water, and likely contracted typhoid.
 In Tiflis, she began to hemorrhage blood from her bowels.
 Jughashvili visited her once, and she died on 22 November 1907, three weeks after her return to Tiflis.

 Her death was announced in a newspaper, Tsqaro (წყარო, "Source"), and a funeral was held at 9:00am on 25 November in the same church she had married Jughashvili.
 Svanidze was then buried at a church in the Kukia district of Tiflis.
 According to the Georgian Menshevik Ioseb Iremashvili, Jughashvili was very distraught at the death of his wife, and at the funeral allegedly said "This creature softened my heart of stone.
 She died and with her died my last warm feelings for humanity."
 He would also later tell a girlfriend that he "was so overcome with grief that [his] comrades took [his] gun away from [him]."
 During the burial, Jughashvili also reportedly threw himself into her grave, and had to be dragged out.
 As he had been trailed by Okhrana agents, Jughashvili fled before the service ended.
 He left Tiflis and returned to Baku, abandoning 8-month-old Iakob to be raised by his Svanidze relatives.
-Jughashvili would not return to visit his son for several years.
+Jughashvili did not return to visit his son for several years.